firasesbai/Monitoring-Nagios/README.md

 ## Prerequisites
 # Authors
 # Licence
-This project is licenced under the
+This project is licenced under the GPL-3.0 Licence - see the LICENCE file for details